Chat with us, powered by LiveChat Guided Group Cycling Trips For Solo Travelers | Istria Biking Tour, Croatia

 Day Two: Scenic Tour from Novigrad to Savudrija

-• Distance: Approximately 22 miles (shorter option to Umag: 16 miles)
+• Distance: Approximately 22 miles (shorter version only to Umag 15.5 miles) | Elevation gain: ±500 ft

-• Breakfast & Dinner included
+• Breakfast & dinner included

 Day Three: Journey from Žminj to Lim Bay